kairosity/mp3-snapathon/README.md

 ## Semantic HTML

 I ensured that wherever possible, code was semantically structured so as to give the best experience to users who rely on screen readers.

 ## Skip to Main Link

+All pages contain a visibly hidden but keyboard accessible "skip to main" link.
+It is the first tabbable element on every page and it allows keyboard users to skip all the navigation tabs, which can be really annoying as there are two navbars, one main and one sidebar for mobile.
+For users relying on keyboard access, without a skip to main link they would have to tab at least 12 times before reaching the page content.

 ## Aria Labels